About

 Why is DiadSea important?

 Marine ecosystems are losing biodiversity due to human impact and climate change.
 Diadromous fish (DF), which migrate between fresh and marine waters, provide key ecosystem services and are vital to local communities.
-However, DF face many human-driven threats, especially in their little-understood marine phase.
-Current local management is insufficient.
-A transnational, cooperative approach is needed to conserve DF, ensure connectivity, and address shared threats across their Atlantic range.
+However, DF face numerous human-driven threats — especially during their poorly understood marine phase.
+Current local management efforts are insufficient.
+A transnational, cooperative approach is essential to conserve DF, ensure connectivity, and address shared threats across their Atlantic range.

 Main Outputs

-Three main outputs will be produced to increase the capacity of policy makers and other key stakeholders to make efficient and informed management decisions in the implementation of related policies on diadromous fishes while considering the impacts of climate change:
+Three main outputs will be produced to strengthen the capacity of policymakers and other key stakeholders to make effective, informed decisions regarding the management of diadromous fishes, especially in the context of climate change:

 Lead partner (dark blue), beneficiary partners (dark green) e associated partners (light green)